electron/electron/docs/api/session.md

 Returns `Session` - A session instance from the absolute path as specified by the `path` string.
 When there is an existing `Session` with the same absolute path, it will be returned; otherwise a new `Session` instance will be created with `options`.
-The call will throw an error if the path is not an absolute path or an empty string.
+The call will throw an error if the path is not an absolute path.
+Additionally, an error will be thrown if an empty string is provided.

 To create a `Session` with `options`, you have to ensure the `Session` with the `path` has never been used before.
 There is no way to change the `options`